clark800/entropass/README.md

 Next
 ----
 * Require domain not empty
-* Verify default password length within range in chrome options page
+* Store timestamp in site records for future sync feature
+* Decide on licensing
+* Release firefox add-on
 * Add readme to github with screenshots (popup and options page)
-* Store timestamp in site records for future sync feature
-* Allow multiple passphrase hashes
-* Add bug report for hash of public suffix list
-* Add validation check on public suffix list
-* Only clear clipboard if password is still in it (how can you tell?)
-* Submit bug report for public suffix checksum

 Future
 ------
+* Standard synchronization method for all apps
+* Android App
+* Import/export database in options page
+* Allow multiple passphrase hashes
 * Add shift-click and shift-enter option to insert 2 copies of password if passphrase verification is enabled.
-* Add a custom image to the popup to prevent sites from presenting fake popup in javascript
-* There is a 13.5% chance a password has no numerals
-* Import/export database in options page
-* Android App
-* Firefox Addon
-* Standard synchronization method for all apps
+* Only clear clipboard if password is still in it
+* Submit bug report for public suffix checksum
+* Add validation check on public suffix list